wp-plugins/best-logo-slider/readme.txt

 * Show logo title in a tooltip popup.
 * Image size control.
 * Visual composer support.
-* See all the features of PRO version.
 * And many more.

 == Installation ==